When you apply for jobs, do you ever feel like you're sending your CV into a black hole? With no guarantee that anyone will ever get back to you?

 Adapt and succeed - land that job

-If you want to land a new job quickly you need to make sure that you're covering all bases by having an appealing CV, approaching recruiters correctly and using LinkedIn to backup your credentials.
+If you want to land a new job quickly you need to make sure that you're covering all bases by having an appealing CV, approaching recruiters in a professional manner and using LinkedIn to backup your credentials.